Clear3nce/airbnb-clone-project/README.md

 ### Project overview

-- This project is a full-stack clone of the popular accommodation booking platform AirBnB.
+- This project is a full-stack clone of the popular accommodation booking platform Airbnb.
 The goal is to build a functional web application that allows users to browse property listings, view detailed property information, and complete bookings.
 The project will cover frontend development, backend APIs, database design, and deployment.

 ### Tech Stack